 - Business Owners- Taxi platforms and taxi apps provide a good source of income for companies since they allow an individual or company to buy licenses to hand in taxi drivers, who pay them money in exchange.

 - Customers- Taxi users are essential because they’re the ones that demand this type of service.
 Thus, they play a crucial role in the taxi business.

 - Taxi Drivers- One essential part of a successful taxi business plan is hiring efficient taxi drivers.
-They make up for a significant part of this industry since they’re the ones who generate revenue by transporting passengers.
+They make up a significant part of this industry since they’re the ones who generate revenue by transporting passengers.

 How Does the Taxi Business Work?

 The taxi industry helps people get around town without the stress of owning a car.
 They are available 24/7 to take care of last-minute emergencies or schedules.
 Taxis are ordered through a mobile app in over 10,000 cities globally.

 The business model for Uber has three segments: drivers, riders, and owners.
 Below, we will look into how each of these segments interacts with Uber’s business model.

 a).
 How Do the Customers Use the App?

-Cab users or customers use the app to get a ride on their location.
+Cab users or customers use the app to get a ride at their location.
 They can choose their pickup location and an estimated time of arrival.

 Additionally, they can also see how many drivers are in the area.
 When they are close to arriving at their destination, they will be notified by the app.
 They can also use it to track their ride.

 b).
 How Do Drivers Use the App?

 Drivers receive notifications of new ride requests through the taxi service provider’s application on their mobile device and respond accordingly.
 Once they accept, they will get trip details, including pick-up point, time, and destination.
 Once they reach the pickup point, the driver will request payment to ensure that the customer’s account is paid up to date and valid before stepping inside their vehicle.